Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	ScaledExponentialCosineFunctionHodographicShaping( double exponentExponentialFunction, double frequencyCosineFunction, double scaleFactor )

-where the inputs are the exponent of the exponential function, the frequency of the cosine function, and a scaling factor (to be applied to the exponential function, as implemented in ScaledExponentialFunctionHodographicShaping).
+where the inputs are the exponent of the exponential function, the frequency of the cosine function, and a scaling factor (to be applied to the exponential function, as implemented in :literal:`ScaledExponentialFunctionHodographicShaping`).
 This function returns the product of the scaled exponential function with the cosine function.

 .. class:: PowerFunctionHodographicShaping